jonnybergdahl/HomeAssistant_Growcube_Integration/README.md

 Home Assistant integration for the [Elecrow GrowCube](https://www.elecrow.com/growcube-gardening-plants-smart-watering-kit-device.html), a smart plant watering device.

 > Please note that a Growcube device can only be connected to one client at a time.
 That means you
-> will not be able to connect using the phone app while Home Assistant is running the integration.
+> will not be able to connect using the phone app while Home Assistant is running the integration,
+> or vice versa.

+## Getting help

+You can reach me at [#jonnys-place](https://discord.gg/SeHKWPu9Cw) on Brian Lough's Discord.

 ## Device